Frequently Asked Questions (FAQs)

 How do I transfer photos and messages from Consultant Connect to patient records?

-Who should I call for help with the service?
+Whom should I call for help with the service?

-For any service/technical queries, please call: 01865 261467 or email us at email@example.com.
+For any service/technical queries, please call the Consultant Connect Team on 01865 261467 or email us at email@example.com.